DeathCamel58/denon-reverse-engineering/Writerside/topics/MIDI-Device-Scanner.md

 # MIDI Device Scanner

 This just seems to query the built-in MIDI device.
+It shells out to `amidi`.

+See [](Engine-MIDI-Devices.md) for how [](Engine.md) identifies its MIDI devices, and what it does with them once found.

 ## Application Data